vsrinivas/fuchsia/the-book/process_creation.md

 format, configuring the address space for the process, and sending the process the startup message.

-Most clients do not need to use this sevice directly.
+Most clients do not need to use this service directly.
 Instead, most clients can use the simple C frontend in the FDIO library called `fdio_spawn`.
 This function, and its more advanced `fdio_spawn_etc` and `fdio_spawn_vmo` companions, connect to the `fuchsia.process.Launcher` service and send the